 There are a few highly competitive campus-wide fellowships that highly qualified students may receive if they are selected by the department admissions committee for nomination, and then selected by the campus-wide committee thereafter.
 Department nominations must be submitted in February, and students are generally notified by April if they have been awarded a campus-wide fellowship.

 For more information on scholarships and non-resident tuition waivers, see the Financial Aid and Scholarships page.

-Everyone is required to take the Seminar in Research Design (Pol S 615), and it is recommended to take it as soon as possible.
+Everyone is required to take the Seminar in Research Design (Pol S 615), so that is always a safe bet for registration.

 Otherwise, you are encouraged to enroll in seminars that will fulfill core requirements, especially 675, 655, 605, and 603.

 Beyond these courses, you can select any other 600-level seminars.
 You may also include up to three electives in your program of study, which might include courses at the 500- or 700-levels, or graduate courses from other departments.